 If a student fails the second, third, or fourth semester in the program, the student may request to re-enter when the course is next offered.
 Their acceptance into the course is based on availability of faculty and clinical sites.
 Student must complete the program within 3 years of admission.
-Student has only one re-entry per admission.
 Refer to section Re-entry for Completion of the Nursing Program.

-Refer to the page 36-37 of College Catalog for college-wide Academic Standing Policy.
+Refer to the page 36- 37 of College Catalog for college-wide Academic Standing Policy.